weaveworks/weave/site/features.md

 ###<a name="host-network-integration"></a>Host Network Integration

-Weave application networks can be integrated with a host's network, and establish connectivity between the host and application containers anywhere.
+Weave Net application networks can be integrated with a host's network, and establish connectivity between the host and application containers anywhere.